Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Modeling Individual Heterogeneity and List Dependence

 where $X_{1h}^{*}$'s, $X_{2h}^{*}$'s and $X_{3h}^{*}$'s are independently distributed Bernoulli random variables with parameters $\mathcal{P}_{1}$, $\mathcal{P}_{2}$ and $\mathcal{P}_{3}$, respectively, for all $h=1,\ldots,N$.
-Note that $\mathcal{P}_{l}$ refers to the capture probability of a causally independent individual in the $l$th list.
-To incorporate heterogeneity in capture probabilities, we now consider $X_{1h}^{*}$'s to follow independent Bernoulli distributions with parameter $\mathcal{P}_{lh}$ and model it as:
+Note that $\mathcal{P}_{s}$ refers to the capture probability of a causally independent individual in the $s$th list.
+To incorporate heterogeneity in capture probabilities, we now consider $X_{1h}^{*}$'s to follow independent Bernoulli distributions with parameter $\mathcal{P}_{sh}$ and model it as:

-where $b_{lh}$'s are independent and identically distributed realizations of random effect $b_{l}$, for each $l=1,2,3$.
-We also assumes $b_l$'s are independently distributed.
-We refer this generic model, given in (\ref{prob-model}) and (\ref{logit}), as Trivariate Heterogeneous Bernoulli model (THBM).
+where $b_{sh}$'s are independent and identically distributed realizations of random effect $b_{s}$, for each $s=1,2,3$.
+We also assume $b_s$'s are independently distributed.
+We refer to this generic model, given in (\ref{prob-model}) and (\ref{logit}), as the Trivariate Heterogeneous Bernoulli model (THBM).